I am a mother, and that is my biggest passion. I am a waitress, and I really love my job. I am a freelance writer and enjoy it very much!

 Remember when your baby was first born, and their diapers were so tiny and cute?
 You probably wondered why everyone made such a big deal about it!
 Then one fateful day your baby pooped, it went everywhere, and you realized how much you hated diapers!

-It's no secret that parents are ready for their kids to be potty trained well before their child is ready!
-However, it is important to wait for them to start showing signs of readiness, otherwise your just going to deter them from ever wanting to use a toilet!
+It's no secret that parents are ready for their kids to be potty trained well before their child is ready.
+However, it is important to wait for them to start showing signs of readiness, otherwise, you're just going to deter them from ever wanting to use a toilet.
 Some children may start showing signs as early as two years, while others might not want anything to do with it until almost four years!

-Below you will find a list of eight signs to look for, but it is important to remember that just because you are ready to throw the diapers away for good, your child may not be ready to potty train!
-That is okay!
+Below you will find a list of eight signs of potty training readiness to look for.
+Remember that it's okay if your child isn't quite there yet.
 Just be patient, and keep reintroducing them to the toilet, they will get it eventually!

 #1 Your Child Understands and Can Follow Simple Instructions

 Can your toddler follow directions such as "put the truck in that basket" or "kiss Elmo on his head"?
-If they cannot follow a basic command such as those yet, they will not be successful at potty training.
+If they cannot follow basic commands such as those yet, they will not be successful at potty training.
 A child needs to be able to understand and carry out a request.
-If they cannot then how will they be able to pull down their pants, or even stay on a toilet?
+If they cannot, then how will they be able to pull down their pants, or even stay on a toilet?